Biography/History -choreography and teaching

 1983-PRESENT Ongoing and consistent study in the hands on healing work, Zero Balancing – Originator Dr. Fritz Smith

-1977- PRESENT Immersion in, contributor to, and Certified/Master Teacher of Klein Technique.
-Originator, Susan Klein.
+1977- PRESENT Immersion in, contributor to, and Master Teacher of Klein Technique.
 Student 1977-80, Teacher 1980-83.
-Certified, Assistant Director and Main teacher at the Susan Klein School of Dance and Movement Studies, NYC 1983-2004.
-1990-present Master Teacher.
+Certified, Assistant Director and Main teacher at the Susan Klein School of Dance and Movement Studies, NYC 1983-2002

-2010-11 NEW DANCES – Green Space, LIC February 2011
+2010-11 A Shared Evening of NEW DANCES – Green Space, LIC February 2011 – THE GROUND UNDERNEATH (solo), ETCHED SKETCHES (trio)

-THE GROUND UNDERNEATH has also been performed (2011) in Chile, and at the 92ST Y with Ann Blumenthael and Dancers, and as part of Sundays at 3, with performer Rebecca Alson-Milkman.
+at the the 92ST Y with Ann Blumenthael and Dancers, and as part of Sundays at 3, 2011, restaged with guest performer Rebecca Alson-Milkman.

 DANCE OF SCATTERINGS -Ulla’s House, Brooklyn NY; Panetta Studio, DTW studios presented by Movement Research WINTER 2009